1jss/C9-lang/README.md

 }
 ```

-- In case of arrays - return the result inside a struct.
+- If you need to return an array - do it inside a struct.

 ```C
 typedef struct {